mortii/anki-morphs/docs/src/user_guide/usage/generators.md

 These are the files that the generators are (mostly) able to read.
 Any files that don't have these extensions will be ignored.

+Please note that the files must be encoded in `UTF-8`.
+Using other encodings may lead to parsing errors or crashes.

 ### Selecting Root Folder

 ![generator-select-input.png](../../img/generator-select-input.png)